 Connections PRoW used Notes Kingston to Pidney via Hazel Wood N41/21 Runs from north end of Kingston Lane to Water Knap (avoiding Frizzels Hill) Kingston to Droop N41/1,3 and 5 Runs from south end of Kingston Lane across fields to connect to Pidney Hill near the school Wonston to Partway (north) N41/31 and 32 Runs from the northern end of Wonston to exit close to the Local Shop, with connecting spur to the southern end of the Causeway (alternative connecting route to be negotiated).
-Also passes close to the rear of the village hall (connecting route to be negotiated), avoiding narrow sections of Partway Lane and The Causeway Pidney to Droop N41/2 and 3 Footpath running broadly parallel to Pidney Hill as an off-road alternative to avoid narrow bends around the Old Rectory Wonston, Droop, Partway and Pidney D31813, D31812, N41/16, 17, 18 and 19 Series of connecting lands and footpaths within the triangle of land enclosed by the four hamlets.
-Coney Lane is accessible for buggies / pushchairs etc Wonston to Droop N41/15 Footpath running broadly parallel and as an off- road alternative to Churchfoot Lane
+Also passes close to the rear of the village hall (connecting route to be negotiated), avoiding narrow sections of Partway Lane and The Causeway Pidney to Droop N41/2 and 3 Footpath running broadly parallel to Pidney Hill as an off-road alternative to avoid narrow bends around the Old Rectory Wonston, Droop, Partway and Pidney D31813, D31812, N41/16, 17, 18 and 19 Series of connecting lanes and footpaths within the triangle of land enclosed by the four hamlets.
+Coney Lane is accessible for buggies / pushchairs etc Wonston to Droop N41/15 Footpath running broadly parallel and as an off-road alternative to Churchfoot Lane

-8.24.
-Although the Community Infrastructure Levy charging schedule has been approved for the area, as of March 2018 its use has not yet commenced.
+8.22.
+Although the Community Infrastructure Levy charging schedule has been approved for the area, as of May 2018 its use has not yet commenced.
 In the interim, Section 106 agreements continue to be used by the Local Planning Authority to make acceptable development which would otherwise be unacceptable in planning terms.
-The includes developer contributions towards the maintenance and enhancement of existing social infrastructure and the provision of new social infrastructure, where such contributions are appropriate to the nature and location of the proposed development.
+This includes developer contributions towards the maintenance and enhancement of existing social infrastructure and the provision of new social infrastructure, where such contributions are appropriate to the nature and location of the proposed development.
+For new housing developments this is likely to include funding to allow for more flexible classroom configurations at the Primary School, as well as projects related to the maintenance and upgrading of the recreational facilities.
 The following policy has therefore been included in the plan to provide guidance on appropriate measures (depending on the nature of the proposed development) that may be sought.